 6. Improvements to South Station Training Room: The Fire Chief is recommending some improvements be made to the training room, including carpet, tile, paint and television, which could allow the room to be used for more training sessions.
 The money is available in the current budget.
 The cost would be approximately $2300.
 The Motion by Schultz to approve the proposed improvements to the south fire station, not to exceed $2500 from 206.336.975.000 Bldgs/lmprovements budget was seconded and passed 5-0.

-7. Removed from Agenda
+7. Removed from Agenda: TEMPORARY STRUCTURES

 8. EMS Advisory Council Discussion: From the 2008 EMS Study, it was recommended the Township have an Advisory Council.
 Martel has started a draft of what that council would look like.
 He has shared the draft with Char Lundy, who thought it was an excellent start.
-We have been looking for models but have not found any for an EMS Advisory Council.
+Martel has been looking elsewhere for models but has not found any for an EMS Advisory Council.
 It would be a standing committee that would be paid for their service.
 From a legal standpoint, Goossen commented that we be careful what we ask this council to do.
 Amos is not big on advisory councils, because as the information goes through the layers, it gets misconstrued.
 If he needed information as a Board member, he would go to the Director or the Chief.
 Martel asked that we look at this policy for 30 days, and he will continue to dig deeper for more info.

 9. Fire Chief recommendation to hire Theodore Schroeder: After brief discussion, the Motion by Schultz to approve the recommendation of the chief to hire Theodore Schroeder, pending all the normal background checks, etc. was seconded and passed 5-0.